Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Results

 \subsection{Tilted, Truncated Disk}

 Our ultimate goal in this work is to demonstrate that QPOs are observable through their time-varying polarization signatures.
 We consider both a low-frequency QPO attributed to the precession of a tilted, thick-disk component and higher frequency QPOs that show up spontaneously in our tilted simulations.
 For our tilted, truncated disk simulation (a9b15L4), we focus on the part of the simulation that covers the first quarter of a precession period (about $25,000\,t_g$).
-Unfortunately, it is difficult in this limited period to discern the effects of precession in the polarization light curves, owing to confusion with the initial transient period of the simulation, which lasts almost $20,000\,t_g$, as seen for the untilted case (Figure \ref{fig:untilted_time}).
+Unfortunately, it is difficult in this limited period to discern the effects of precession in the polarization light curves, owing to confusion with the initial transient period of the simulation, which lasts almost $15,000\,t_g$, as seen for the untilted case (Figure \ref{fig:untilted_time}).

 Therefore, rather than looking for the time variability due to precession in the light curves of a fixed observer, we instead focus on observations at a single time, but from different azimuths (moving the camera to simulate precession).
-In order to properly capture the effect of the inner region precessing, it is important to keep the observer inclination fixed with respect to the symmetry axis of the {\em outer} disk (as nearly as possible given our finite binning).
+In order to properly capture the effect of the inner region precessing, it is important to keep the observer inclination fixed with respect to the symmetry axis of the {\em outer} disk (as nearly as possible given our finite binning)\footnote{We also tried keeping the observer inclination fixed with respect to the black hole spin axis, but this resulted in much larger variability than what is represented in Figure \ref{fig:tilted_spectrum} due to what is in effect precession of both the inner torus and outer disk.}.
 In this section, we keep that inclination at $i=72^\circ$.
 Note that this means we are changing the inclination of the observer with respect to the black hole spin axis and symmetry axis of the inner torus, which is why we expect the polarization signature to vary.
 In the next section (\ref{sec:tilted_torus}), we present results of a simulation where we follow an isolated torus for more than a full precession cycle and can therefore focus on a light curve from a single observer azimuth.